 - Whipped butter, for serving

 - Drop large dollops onto a cookie sheet.

-- Dust with powdered sugar.
-Serve with whipped butter.
+- Dust with powdered sugar if desired.

 Recipe from: Lost and Fondue by Avery Aames